Will Rogers: Career

 Rogers began his show business career as a trick roper in "Texas Jack's Wild West Circus" in South Africa:

-He [Texas Jack] had a little Wild West aggregation that visited the camps and did a tremendous business.
-I did some roping and riding, and Jack, who was one of the smartest showmen I ever knew, took a great interest in me.
-It was he who gave me the idea for my original stage act with my pony.
-I learned a lot about the show business from him.
-He could do a bum act with a rope that an ordinary man couldn't get away with, and make the audience think it was great, so I used to study him by the hour, and from him I learned the great secret of the show business—knowing when to get off.
-It's the fellow who knows when to quit that the audience wants more of.

 Grateful for the guidance but anxious to move on, Rogers quit the circus and went to Australia.
 Texas Jack gave him a reference letter for the Wirth Brothers Circus there, and Rogers continued to perform as a rider and trick roper, and worked on his pony act.
 He returned to the United States in 1904, appeared at the Saint Louis World's Fair, and began to try his roping skills on the vaudeville circuits.

 Vaudeville

 On a trip to New York City, Rogers was at Madison Square Garden, on April 27, 1905, when a wild steer broke out of the arena and began to climb into the viewing stands.
 Rogers roped the steer to the delight of the crowd.
 The feat got front page attention from the newspapers, giving him valuable publicity and an audience eager to see more.
 Willie Hammerstein saw his vaudeville act, and signed Rogers to appear on the Victoria Roof—which was literally on a rooftop—with his pony.
 For the next decade, Rogers estimated he worked for 50 weeks a year at the Roof and at the city's myriad vaudeville theaters.

 Rogers later recalled these early years: